OliverColeman/europa/readme.md

 ## Configurable Component Architecture

-Every significant piece of functionality is a "component" (extending com.ojcoleman.europa.configurable.Component).
+Every significant piece of functionality is a "component" (extending com.ojcoleman.europa.configurable.ComponentBase).
 Components can have various kinds of parameters and sub-components.
 A parameter or sub-component is just a field in a Class with a custom annotation, for example:

 ```java
 	@Parameter(description="The random seed.
 Default value is the system time.", optional=true)